The Sandford Fleming Medal & Citation

 Since 1982, RCIScience has awarded the Sandford Fleming Medal and Citation annually to an individual working in Canada who has made outstanding contributions to science communication.

-Nominations for the 2025 Sandford Fleming Medal will open in the new year.
+Nominations for the 2025 Sandford Fleming Medal are now open.

 The nomination (2 pages maximum) should include a description of the nominee’s work and how it has impacted the public's understanding of science across Canada.
 Outreach should communicate science broadly and reach a wide audience.
 Where possible, please provide at least two letters supporting the nomination.